 Aditya P. MATHUR

-Prof Mathur has designed and taught numerous courses in Computer Science ranging from freshman to senior graduate levels.
+Prof. Aditya Mathur has designed and taught numerous courses in Computer Science ranging from freshman to senior graduate levels.
 Focus on student engagement and active learning are two critical components of Aditya’s teaching style.
 He has authored several textbooks.
 His most well-known book “Introduction to Microprocessors” was first published in 1980 by Tata McGraw Hill and its third edition is now in its 36th reprint.
 This book, the first on the subject in India, led to the initiation and subsequent proliferation of undergraduate courses in microprocessors.
 His most recent book is titled “Foundations of Software Testing” and was published by Addison Wesley Professional in 2008.
-In collaboration with Barry Wittman and Tim Korb, Prof Mathur has coauthored “A Gentle Introduction to Programming Using Java”.
+In collaboration with Barry Wittman and Tim Korb, Prof. Mathur has coauthored “A Gentle Introduction to Programming Using Java”.
 This book is intended to serve as a text in freshman programming courses.

 Aditya’s recent research contributions focus on the design of secure public infrastructure.
 As Center Director Aditya manages a 50+ group of researchers in cyber security and has led the design and operationalization of three fully operational research testbeds for water treatment, water distribution, and power generation, transmission, and distribution.
 Aditya is a co-inventor of Distributed Attack Detection (DAD) that makes use of invariants derived from plant design for detecting anomalies in process behavior that may arise due to cyber or physical attacks.